 Sarah Ell was born and brought up on Auckland’s North Shore, and went to Takapuna Grammar School.

 She trained as a newspaper journalist and has worked in magazines, television, PR and book publishing.
-She has always been interested in books and writing, especially as her father (Gordon Ell) is an author and publisher.
+She has always been interested in books and writing, especially as her late father (Gordon Ell) was also an author and publisher.

 Her other interests and hobbies include yacht racing, history and family history, and most of these passions seem to find their way into her books in one way or another!
 She has written a mixture of fiction and non-fiction, drawing on both her journalistic background and her vivid imagination.
 Sarah lives on the North Shore with her husband and young family, and works and writes from home.